 You can also eat moderate amounts of fish, meats, and eggs; and small amounts of fruits, nuts, seeds, and olive or coconut oils.

 You cannot eat dairy, legumes, artificial sweeteners, and sugar.
 You are allowed to eat raw, unprocessed honey, however, because it is a natural food that was probably eaten by cave people and offers nutritional benefits.

 Point #1: Honey Consumption.
 The setpoint diet recommends that you reduce or eliminate sugar from your diet.
 Whether unprocessed or not, it still causes a spike in blood glucose levels and still causes an elevation in the setpoint weight.

-There are whole foods diet, and then there is effective whole foods diet.
-Though it’s true that people do lose weight and become healthier, to a certain extent, on the above diet, the setpoint diet has been scientifically proven to lower your setpoint weight, which helps you lose actual weight.
+There are whole foods diets, and then there are effective whole foods diets.
+Though it’s true that people do lose weight and become healthier, to a certain extent, on the above diets, the setpoint diet, has been scientifically proven to lower your setpoint weight, which helps you lose actual weight.